riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ## <a name=rv32e-calling-convention></a> RV32E Calling Convention

+The RV32E calling convention is designed to be usable with the RV32E ISA.
-The RV32E calling convention is the same as the integer calling convention, except for the following differences.
+This calling convention is the same as the integer calling convention, except for the following differences.
 The stack pointer need only be aligned to a 32-bit boundary.
 Registers x16-x31 do not participate in the ABI, so there are only six argument registers, a0-a5, only two callee-saved registers, s0-s1, and only three temporaries, t0-t2.

-The RV32E calling convention may only be used with the RV32E ISA, hence the role of registers x16-x31 and f0-f31 is not defined.
-A future version of this specification may relax this constraint.
+If used with an ISA that has any of the registers x16-x31 and f0-f31, then these registers are considered temporaries.

 ## <a name=default-abis-and-c-type-sizes></a> Default ABIs and C type sizes